Trusted-AI-Labs/APTITUDE_Toolbox/README.md

 Before anything else, please install [ffmpeg](https://ffmpeg.org/download.html) on your machine

-If you don't want to use Docker or if you want contribute to the project, you can clone and manually install the dependencies.
+If you don't want to use Docker or if you want to contribute to the project, you can clone and manually install the dependencies.

 ```
 conda create -n apt_tb python=3.9